tanishqbansal7597/sss_assignment_sep24/README.md

 DB_NAME=weather_db
 Replace your_openweathermap_api_key with your actual OpenWeatherMap API key.

-5. Set Up MySQL Database
+5. Set Up the MySQL Database
-Create a MySQL database and apply the following schema:
+Run the following SQL commands to set up the database:

 sql

+Verify

+Open In Editor
+Edit
 Copy code
 CREATE DATABASE weather_db;
 USE weather_db;